stonybrook-lin539/main/source/background/08_relations/02_partial_orders.md

 Consequently, transitivity holds because we cannot produce any counterexample to the claim that the relation is transitive.
 :::

-Transitivity also does not imply that we every element is reachable from any other element in a single step.
+Transitivity also does not imply that every element is reachable from any other element in a single step.
 Nodes may still be unreachable from certain positions.

 ::: example